sifar21353/Factors/README.md

 # Factors
-This program prints all the factors of a given number.
+This program prints all the factors of a given number and tells if the factor is even or odd.